Follow me on Twitter @RobShmerling

 Should you drink coffee?

 Considering all of this good news about coffee consumption, you might feel tempted to increase your intake or to start drinking it if you don’t already.

 - If you don’t like coffee, there is no current recommendation to drink it anyway.
 However, if we can figure out why coffee might have health benefits, it’s possible that a medication can be developed that provides those benefits without the side effects (or taste) of coffee or caffeine.
 Or, faced with a choice of a new medication or coffee, one might choose the latter.

 - If you are already a coffee drinker, it should be reassuring that after decades of research, no strong link can be found between coffee intake and cancer and, to the contrary, a number of health benefits seem to accompany coffee consumption.
 But, I’m not sure the evidence is powerful enough to recommend an increase in your daily habit.
 One reason is that we don’t know for sure that coffee consumption actually caused the health benefits observed in these studies.
 Some other, unmeasured factor could be responsible.
 Another reason is that the overall effect was small.
 And, it’s worth noting that some people are quite sensitive to the side effects of coffee.

 - Moderate your coffee intake.
-Although we don’t have proof that drinking six or more cups of coffee is dangerous, the risk of side effects is lower with moderation.
+Although we don’t know how much coffee is too much, the risk of side effects is lower with moderation.

 - Don’t drink beverages at very high temperatures (i.e., over 149° F).
 In addition to the potential risk of esophageal cancer, there is a risk of burning yourself.